What's the difference between credit unions and banks?

-However, unlike banks, credit unions are owned by their members, meaning they are not driven by the need to return dividends to external shareholders.
-Instead, profits are put back into the credit union in the form of innovative new products and services, fair fees, competitive interest rates and high levels of personal service.
+However, unlike banks, credit unions are owned by their members, so they are not driven by the need to return dividends to external shareholders.
+Instead, profits are put back into the credit union to inprove products and services, ensure fair fees, competitive interest rates and high levels of personal service.

 Traditionally, credit union members often share a common interest which brings them together and provides a sense of unity.

 In Nexus Mutual’s case, the membership bond is the ExxonMobil community – employees, long-term contractors and their family members.
 Once you become a member you can be a member for life, regardless of any change in your employment or family situation.